-The Output configuration of your Radius has two sections: one for Local Outputs (rear panel connectors) and one for Livewire Outputs.
+The Output configuration of the QOR has two sections: one for Local Outputs (rear panel connectors) and one for Livewire Outputs.
 As you might expect, the Local Outputs are usually configured for feeds to in-studio devices like CR Monitors, headphone amplifiers, etc.

-The Livewire Outputs consist of four streams from your Radius that you wish to deliver to your Livewire network.
-These four streams will be available to other devices and users on your network.
+The Livewire Outputs consist of four streams (12x4) or eight streams (8x8) from the QOR to your Livewire network.
+These streams will be available to other devices and users on your network.

-The following parameters are configured for each of the four Livewire Outputs:
+The following parameters are configured for each of the Livewire Outputs:

-- Output: Specifies the audio feed to be delivered to the network on each of the four Livewire channels.
-Selections include: - " Any of the local inputs: 4 microphone, 16 stereo line or 2 digital AES inputs. - " Any internal generated Radius sources including PGM-1, 2, 3 or 4, Record, CR Monitor, CR Headphones, Preview, Talk to CR, Talk to External, Studio Guest HP, Studio Monitor, Studio Talent HP, and Auto Backfeed. - " VMix or VMode outputs. - Name Override: Allows you to specify a name (16 characters maximum) that will describe this Radius source to network users.
+• Output: Specifies the audio feed to be delivered to the network on each of the Livewire channels.
+Selections include:

+- " Any of the local inputs: microphones, stereo line or digital AES inputs. - " Any internal generated QOR sources including PGM-1, 2, CR Monitor, CR Headphones, Preview, Talk to CR, Talk to External, and Auto Backfeed. " VMix or VMode outputs. - Name Override: Allows you to specify a name (16 characters maximum) that will describe this QOR source to network users.
 This field will override the source name specified in the local Source Profile. - Channel: The Livewire channel designation.

-Specify a unique channel number between 1 and 32,767 that will be used by the Livewire network to identify your Radius's network audio.

-- Mode: Enables and chooses the stream priority for this channel.
+Specify a unique channel number between 1 and 32,767 that will be used by the Livewire network to identify your QOR's network audio. - Mode: Enables and chooses the stream priority for this channel.
 Options are: - " Disabled the channel is off. - " Live Stereo Choose this when the audio output contains live voices or other high-priority audio. - " Standard Stereo Choose when the audio output consists of pre-recorded music or programming.